pakhuiying/CoastalWQL/README.md

 * Interactive selection of regions for image stitching
 * Interactive image alignment with real-time *time delay correction*
 * Producing false-composite images from different hyperspectral bands (default is rgb)
-* Sun glint correction using Hedley et al's algorithm
+* Sun glint correction using Hedley et al's algorithm (To be updated with SUGAR algorithm to avoid over-correction in turbid/shallow regions)
 * Radiometric calibration and correction
 * Image registration
 * Image segmentation and masking (for masking out non-water objects)